 These are the top 8 car insurance companies in South Dakota, ranked from least to most expensive.
-Sioux Falls drivers should compare quotes from different insurers and take advantage of discounts available to find the best option for their needs.
+Lennox drivers should compare quotes from different insurers and take advantage of discounts available to find the best option for their needs.

 15 Interesting Driving Statistics in South Dakota

 South Dakota is a great place for drivers to explore and enjoy the state's natural beauty.
 Consider these 15 interesting South Dakota driving statistics:

 South Dakota has nearly 28,000 miles of public roads.

 South Dakota's fatal crash rate per 100 million vehicle miles traveled was 1.04 in 2019 (the national average was 1.13).

 South Dakotans average 26 minutes of commute time each day, making it one of the shortest commute times nationally.

 South Dakota's DUI rate per 10,000 residents is lower than most other states — 6 compared to 9 nationally in 2018.